semantifyit/actions-spec/README.md

 ### Invocation

 The invocation mechanism of an operation is specified with an instance of the `EntryPoint` type as the value of the `target` property.
+An entry point is may either describe a generic endpoint to which a WASA Client sends requests or a SPARQL endpoint of a triple store to which a WASA Client sends a SPARQL query generated based on a Potential Action.

 **Thing >  Intangible > [EntryPoint](http://schema.org/EntryPoint)**

+**Thing >  Intangible > [EntryPoint](http://schema.org/EntryPoint) > wasa:SPARQLEndpoint**

 | Property | Range |  Description                                                                                                                           |
 |-------------------|----------------|------------------------------------------------------------------------------------------------------------------------------------------------|